Neurostimulation and qEEG

 What You Need to Know About Neurostimulation and Brain Mapping

-Neurostimulation is a state of the art new therapy technique that can open new neural connections and rewire “stuck” passage ways in the brain to help you grow and heal.
-Unlike other forms of brain feedback, neurostimulation is a natural process that mimicks the way we learn as children to help the brain regain plasticity and form new neural networks.
+Neurostimulation is a state of the art new therapy technique that can open new neural connections and rewire “stuck” passageways in the brain to help you grow and heal.
+Unlike other forms of brain feedback, neurostimulation is a natural process that mimics the way we learn as children to help the brain regain plasticity and form new neural networks.
 Trauma, brain injury, aging and neurodevelopmental conditions can stop brain growth.
 Brain mapping is the most temporally accurate method of analyzing brain function and personality.
 It can give more useful information than therapy or psychometrics alone.
 You can use the information from your brain map to validate your intuition about your diagnosis, plan treatment with your therapist, make decisions about medication, and know what you need to heal and grow.

 For more technical information about neurostimulation and brain mapping, click here.